58-60 Jacaranda Drive

 We believe the primary aim of education at the Kindergarten level is to develop the skills necessary for children to become lifelong learners with an inquiring mind who will be able to take their place in society as responsible and caring citizens.

 Four Year Old Kindergarten

 To be eligible for four year old kindergarten a child must turn four years of age on or before 30th of April in the year of attendance.

-To register your child in 4 year old kindergarten, please collect a form from the kindergarten or Melton Shire Council who runs the Central Registration system.
+To register your child in 4 year old kindergarten, please collect a form from the kindergarten or Melton City Council who runs the Central Registration system.